andrewenvironmental/ace26-genai/notebooks/README.md

-# Notebook Backup Demo
+# Notebook Contingency Demo

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/andrewenvironmental/ace26-genai/blob/main/notebooks/ace26-chat-playground-backup.ipynb)

-`ace26-chat-playground-backup.ipynb` is a Jupyter/Colab-friendly backup version of the workshop playground.
+`ace26-chat-playground-backup.ipynb` is a Jupyter/Colab-friendly contingency version of the workshop playground.
+It is retained for offline continuity, not as the primary attendee path.

 It supports two modes: